worldlyfantasy/priospace/README.md

 1. Open the **Habit Tracker** from the bottom navigation
 2. Add new habits with categories
 3. Click on grid squares to mark daily completions
-4. View your 90-day progress with GitHub-style visualization
+4. View your 30-day progress with GitHub-style visualization
 5. Navigate between habit overview and individual habit views

 ### Theme Selection
-1. Access **Settings** to browse 4 beautiful themes
+1. Access **Settings** to browse 8 beautiful themes
 2. Choose from enhanced color schemes
 3. Experience seamless theme transitions
 4. Themes persist across sessions

 ### Managing Data
 1. Access **Settings** to:
-   - Select from 4 stunning themes
+   - Select from 8 stunning themes
    - Toggle between light and dark modes
+   - Auto Start Feature for Windows & Mac
+   - P2P Task Sync Feature
    - Export your data as JSON backup
    - Import previously exported data
    - Support the developer with "Buy Me a Coffee"